 2. REST (Representational State Transfer architecture)

 REST stands for Representational State Transfer; its structure generally runs over HTTP and features communications between clients and services.
-Basically, REST is an alternative approach for SOAP (Simple Object Access Protocol), and it uses a simple URL for request rather than XML.
-Moreover, REST applications make the use of HTTP build-in headers to relay meta-information.
+Basically, REST is an alternative approach for SOAP (Simple Object Access Protocol), and it uses a simple URL for requests rather than XML.
+Moreover, REST applications make use of HTTP build-in headers to relay meta-information.

 Therefore, the implementation of web services establishes a stable connection between the two software applications.
 Also, you need to test your web services to test the service functionality and load features.
-Moreover, Web testing services helps in detecting errors timely so that you don't need to spend your bucks over expensive and complicated repairs.
+Moreover, Web testing services help in detecting errors timely so that you don't need to spend your bucks over expensive and complicated repairs.

 Significant Challenges for Web Service Test Automation